pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 4. Use `Esc` the quit insert mode and type `:wq` to save changes and close the editor.

 5. Create a `hello-helidon` namespace for the Helidon quickstart-mp application.
-We will keep all Kubernetes artifacts in the separate namespace.
+We will keep all Kubernetes artefacts in a separate namespace.

     ```bash
     <copy>